alphaveneno/python-scripts/README.md

 - The test scripts are fairly simple, ensuring the new installation can carry-out some basic python functionality, and that the uninstallation script removes what it is supposed to remove.
 Any further testing recommendations are welcome and will be considered.

-- As of this date, installations of *Debian*-derived distros default to *python 3.11.2*, *Redhat*-derived distros default to *python 3.13.0*.
+- As of this date, installations of *Debian*-derived distros default to *python 3.11.2*, *Redhat*-derived distros default to *python 3.13.0* and *Arch*-derived distros default to *python 3.13.1*.
 Release of 3.14 appears to be on the near-horizon.

 - As you know, a fresh installation of Linux starts off with a basic PATH variable that is usually a concatenation of the paths of five directories, and may look like this: */usr/local/bin:/usr/bin:/bin:/usr/local/games:/usr/games*